 Not only can the 10 casinos, seven pro sports venues, and three racetracks launch an online sportsbook, three online-only options are also allowed.

-While the market may not be able to support as many as 23, the state’s large population and notorious love for Chicago sports make it a feasible possibility.
+While the market may not be able to support as many as 23, the state’s large population and passion for Chicago sports make it a feasible possibility.
 Only time will tell.

 What Will You Be Able To Bet On?